danainjax/punks-front-end/NOTES.md

 [X] C. Build an adpater/service class to handle the api calls.
     ApiService.js
 [X] D. Hit MVP asap, then refactor and branch to add each new feature.
 One at a time.
-E. Add a Navbar
+[X]Add a Navbar
-F. Add API data to show current crypto prices, ETH, bitcoin, etc with graphic and #
+[X] Add API data to show current crypto prices, ETH, bitcoin, etc with graphic and #
 G. Add info pages, to show what CryptoPunks are and why they are important, define what a NFT is, etc. (Christie's article, NY Times article)

 HTML
-    1. Modal
-    2. Flip card
-    3. Background animation
+[ ]  1.
+Modal - working on implementing.
+Currently using in Punk By Number [ ] 2.
+Flip card - need to solve for ability to flip when I want, not just all the time [ ] 3.
+Background animation - optional
-    4. Nav bar
+[X] 4.
+Nav bar

 Requirements: